The Cordillera Huayhuash Circuit trek of Peru is known to be one of the top hiking circuits in the world.

 And that wraps up your guide to the Cordillera Huayhuash Circuit trek of Peru.
 While I covered a lot in this article, there always may be additional questions.
 Be sure to write those in below and I will get back to you.

-If spending more time in the country, check out some other Peru itineraries and guides up on the site.
+If spending more time in the country, check out some other Huayhuash hiking guides up on the site.

 Have fun out there and safe travels!